Hardlymoving writes about the do-it-yourself maintenance and repair of Asian cars.

 - If the alignment is good, loosen the Tensioner Pulley Bolt till finger tight.

-- Using an Allen Wrench or Allen Wrench Socket ... and using a box wrench for the Tensioner Pulley Bolt, fit the Allen Tool into the Tension Pulley's Hex Hole.
+- Using an Allen Wrench or Allen Wrench Socket Set like this one, and meanwhile using a box wrench for the Tensioner Pulley Bolt, fit the Allen Tool into the Tension Pulley's Hex Hole.
 Turn the Allen tool clockwise to remove belt slack on the belt's left side until there is no slack. *Warning - do not over tighten - just enough tension to remove the slack.

 - While maintaining tension on the belt via the Allen Tool, torque down the Tensioner Pulley Bolt.
 With the right amount of tension, the belt on the left side should able to twist around 45 degrees between the Crankshaft and Tensioner Pulley.
 If too much or too little, re-adjust.